johannschopplich/kirbyuse/README.md

 ### Augmenting the `window.panel` Object

 Instead of the explicit `usePanel` import, you can also augment the `window.panel` object directly.
-In this case, you have to import the `kirbyup` package in your main entry file:
+In this case, you have to import the `kirbyup` package **once** in your main entry file:

 ```js
 import "kirbyuse";